 Allow five business days for court processing of your citation.
 The only person who can answer to the citation is the defendant or the defendant’s attorney.

 You may pay in person or by mail.
 No personal or business checks are accepted.
-You may pay by cash, money order, cashier’s check or Mastercard and Visa.
-Credit card payments may only be made in person at the court window or at your court appearance.
-We also accept bank debit cards with the Mastercard/Visa logo when paying in person.
+You may pay by cash, money order, cashier’s check, MasterCard, Visa and bank debit cards with MC/V logo.
+Credit card payments may be made in person at the court window or online.

 Payment vs. Court Appearance

-If you need a payment extension you may request it from the court clerk on the day prior to your court date or from the Judge at your court appearance.
+If you need a payment extension you may request it from the court clerk anytime prior to your court date or from the Judge at your court appearance.
 There is a $25 state time payment fee added to each case not paid within 30 days.

 Mandatory Court Appearances-Juveniles & Minors